doktoren/taekwondo_app/README.md

 I made this app after discussions in my local taekwondo club on how to easily track the participation of members.
 That is; to be able to answer the question "have X participated sufficiently to be allowed next graduation?"

 Many similar apps exists.
-But those I tried either have ads, are paid or are too complex to use because of all the unnecessary functionality.
+But those I have tried either have ads, are paid or are too complex to use because of all the unnecessary functionality.

 If I had spent more time I probably would have found a useful app though.
 The primary reason for building the app was for me to get a bit experience with app building and seeing how much the o1-preview model can help you build something from scratch.